Highfivery/jobify/readme.txt

 === Jobify ===
 Contributors: bmarshall511
 Donate link: https://www.gittip.com/bmarshall511/
-Tags: jobs, widgets, github jobs,job postings
-Requires at least: 4.4.1
+Tags: jobs, widgets, github jobs, job postings, indeed, usajobs, monetize Requires at least: 4.4.1
 Tested up to: 4.4.1
 Stable tag: 1.1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Jobify allows easy site integration of job postings from all of the major sites like GitHub Jobs.
+Jobify allows easy site integration of job postings from all of the major sites like GitHub, Indeed &amp; USAJOBS.

 == Description ==

-Jobify allows easy site integration of job postings from all of the major sites like GitHub Jobs.
+Jobify allows easy integration of job postings from all of the major sites like GitHub, Indeed and USAJOBS.
 In addition to a highly configurable widget, Jobify opens up an API for developers to easily pull jobs into their themes, plugins and applications.

 Supports the following job listing sites:

 * <a href="https://jobs.github.com/" target="_blank">GitHub Jobs</a>
 * <a href="http://www.indeed.com/" target="_blank">Indeed</a>
+* <a href="https://www.usajobs.gov/" target="_blank">USAJOBS</a>

+Jobify is highly configurable and features:

+* Monetize your site with the <a href="https://ads.indeed.com/jobroll" target="_blank">Indeed Publisher Program</a>
+* Easy API to add additional job sites
+* Advanced Jobify widget to display jobs
-Works with <a href="https://codex.wordpress.org/Class_Reference/WP_Object_Cache#Persistent_Caching" target="_blank">persistent cache plugins</a> like <a href="http://wordpress.org/extend/plugins/w3-total-cache/" target="_blank">W3 Total Cache</a>.
+* Works with <a href="https://codex.wordpress.org/Class_Reference/WP_Object_Cache#Persistent_Caching" target="_blank">persistent cache plugins</a> like <a href="http://wordpress.org/extend/plugins/w3-total-cache/" target="_blank">W3 Total Cache</a>

+For more information and developer usage, see <a href="https://benmarshall.me/jobify" target="_blank">benmarshall.me/jobify</a>.

 **Languages:** English